KamiC6238/monaco-theme-converter/README.md

     ]
   }
 )

+// or using setTheme API
+// setTheme('CustomTheme')
 ```
-When you want to use your customized theme, you can use `setTheme('CustomTheme')`.
+When you want to use your customized theme, you can use `setTheme('CustomTheme')` or to set `CustomTheme` as default theme in the second parameter.